GabrielTrindade31/Change_image_color/README.md

 - [ ] Create an interactive online interface where you can visualize the image before and after
 - [ ] Improve the interface for selecting pixels in the image
 - [ ] Improve the interface for selecting the search area and the value range to be changed
+- [ ] Add hex input to auto populate rgb edit values
+- [ ] Fix saving as jpg
+- [ ] Create default file name in export tab
+- [ ] Validate entry boxes to ensure they are numbers
+- [ ] Add help section
-- [ ] Test and check for future improvements
+- [ ] Consolidate variables being passed to simplify functions

 ## 💻 Prerequisites

 Before you begin, make sure you have met the following requirements:

-- Have Python installed on your system and the Pillow and Tkinter libraries installed.
+- Have Python installed on your system and the Pillow and CustomTkinter libraries installed.
 - Operating system compatible with Python.
 - Read the project usage guide.